You’ll find fun activities in Cincinnati for the whole family at a variety of price points.

-Duke Energy Children’s Museum: Hands on fun, 8 educational and themed play areas. $5.50-$10.50,
+Duke Energy Children’s Museum: Hands on fun, 8 educational and themed play areas.

 Rated one of the top Zoo’s in the country, you’ll find lots to explore at this Zoo with over 500 animal and 3000 plant species.

 Located along Cincinnati’s downtown riverfront, park features include splash grounds and water play areas, playground, picnic area, Carol Ann’s Carousel, Moerlein Lager House and more.
 West Mehring Way, Cincinnati, OH 45202

-- Carol Ann’s Carousel: Come and take a ride on one of 44 whimsical Cincinnati-centric characters that make up Carol Ann’s Carousel.
-The carousel is an amazing work of art featuring original artwork by Jonathan Queen with panels depicting animal characters playing in one of the numerous Cincinnati parks.
-Additional panels celebrate the many historic landmarks of Cincinnati.
-The carousel is housed inside a glass building so it can operate year-round.
-Check hours before you go.
-Ride tokes are $2 each, with discounts for multiple purchases.
-Located at 8 East Mehring Way, just across the street from the new P&G GoVibrant Playscape next to the Roebling Bridge and immediately west of the new Pichler Fountain off of Rosa Parks Drive
+Carol Ann’s Carousel: Take a ride on one of 44 whimsical Cincinnati-centric characters that make up Carol Ann’s Carousel.
+The carousel is an amazing work of art featuring original artwork by Jonathan Queen with panels with animal characters playing in Cincinnati parks.
+Additional panels celebrate historic landmarks of Cincinnati.

 Heekin Family/PNC Grow up Great Adventure Playground: This playground next to the Roebling Suspension Bridge contains a rock climbing canyon, log climbers, twin racing slides, a rope bridge and a mist feature.

 Labyrinth (Inspired by Barr Foundation): This serene path is a place to walk in peace and meditation.

 P&G go Vibrantscape: Talking tubes, exercise pipes, a giant foot piano, a flying pig, and water pumps and channels that can be activated to flood a granite relief map of the park.

 River Play: Fountains for children and families to enjoy and play in, and meandering rocks for hopping across the water.

 Rosenberg Swings: A series of shade pergolas, each containing two porch-size swings, are positioned along the upper river walk with great views of the river.
 Sets of swings are found on the east side of the park at the Duke Energy Garden and above the great lawn on the west side of the park.

 Pichler Fountains & Plaza: The steps aligning with Vine Street are flanked by water cascades, and a plaza containing a fountain, a reflecting pool, water curtains, and glass balconies.

 Themed gardens within the garden on 12 acres.
-Lots of educational programs. $5 admission, 2 and under free.
+Lots of educational programs. $6 admission ($3 in winter), 2 and under free.
 Themed gardens appeal to kids of all ages!